gchq/gaffer-doc/docs/gaffer2.0/federation-changes.md

 All Cache implementations are given a name and you can have multiple caches like NamedOperations, NamedViews, etc.

-However within FederatedStore where multiple graphs may exist, by default a cache name has the suffix of `graphId` added for identity and keeping caches for different graphs seperate e.g NamedOperationCache_graph1, NamedOperationCache_graph2, NamedOperationCache_graph3.
+However within FederatedStore where multiple graphs may exist, a cache name has the suffix of `graphId` added by default for identity and keeping caches for different graphs separate, e.g NamedOperationCache_graph1, NamedOperationCache_graph2, NamedOperationCache_graph3.

 The User can configure all the cache suffix for a graph in the StoreProperties using a flag that takes priority over graphId.